21 Cheap Cafes In Singapore For Brunch Under $20 | Eatbook.sg

 3. Swee Lee Clarke Quay

-If we had to pick one vibey cafe in Singapore that brings food and music together, we’d choose Swee Lee Clarke Quay in a heartbeat.
+If we had to pick one vibey, affordable cafe in Singapore that brings food and music together, we’d choose Swee Lee Clarke Quay in a heartbeat.
 Here’s a tip: the cafe has Wi-Fi and power points, which makes for an ideal space for work-from-home days.

-For something different yet familiar, we recommend the Kaya French Toast & Dippy Eggs ($17).
-This comes with a thick brioche French toast with two soft-boiled eggs, and a side of pandan kaya custard to drizzle over.
-Else, their Spinach + Cheese Toastie ($15) is the way to go—you get a neatly halved, toasted sourdough sandwich packed with melted cheese and spinach, alongside a house-made marinara sauce.
-They have pasta mains such as Seafood Aglio Olio ($18) and Carbonara ($16) too!
-Since you’re already there, get their Kopiccino ($10), a specialty drink comprising double espresso, crunchy chocolate balls, oat milk, and a bit of Baileys.
+Their Spinach + Cheese Toastie ($17) is the way to go—you get a neatly halved, toasted sourdough sandwich packed with melted cheese and spinach, alongside a house-made marinara sauce.
+They have pasta mains such as Seafood Aglio Olio ($21) and Carbonara ($18.50) too!
+Since you’re already there, get their ice cream too, available at $5.50 for a single scoop, and $10 for two.

 Read our Swee Lee Clarke Quay review.